ReiGnboW86/breakbot/README.md

 Example: !last

+# Latest Updates

+Changed the prompt language from Swedish to English (maybe I should setup some form of localization for global use)

+Manages the key to use .env instead of .json

 # Current thoughts

+Fix so that the bot doesn't require admin priviliges (important)

 Add check for which timezone to be used (either discord server, server manager, or individial)